Interview by Miguel Isaza

 That process comes with a series of sonic figures resulting from the cross-pollination of methods and the adoption of a wide plethora of concepts and techniques, allowing samples of recorded music to coexist with glitch, prepared CDs, field recording, beats programmed in the grid or totally alienated from it through exquisite forms of time-stretching, shadows of dub or the presence of complexity in structures, cuts, breaks, tones and concrete forms, all of them permeated by a pure sonic heterogeneity and attentive dynamism that many of his works condense.

-Although leaving Ricca’s approach in mere virtuosity would be a fallacy: he is, above all, a listener, a true alchemist of sound who is not only concerned with the sonic composition but also with its criticism, its thought, its contemplation. in his case wide, detained and diverse, as also shown in the curation of his own label Floating Forest Rec and in the vast medley that runs through his discography.
+Although leaving Ricca’s approach in mere virtuosity would be a fallacy: he is, above all, a listener, a true alchemist of sound who is not only concerned with the sonic composition but also with its criticism, its thought, and contemplation.
+In his case wide, detained and diverse, as also shown in the curation of his own label Floating Forest Rec and in the vast medley that runs through his discography.

 In works such as Meanwhile Tomorrow (White Forest Records, 2015), he gets oriented towards his authentic view of the dance floor, while in other experiments such as Sono una Teiera Tonda Tonda Il Mio Beccuccio È A Forma D’Onda (Bitcrusher Records, 2010/2020) he flaunts his versatility and the capacity to intertwin styles and transgress them until reaching diverse forms such as his works published in the legendary Mille Plateaux: Most Beautiful Design (2018) and This Meaning Today (2022), the latter being the reason for our conversation today with such a seasoned master of contemporary electronics.